M-Hassaan-Shahid/Contact-App/README.md

 * Lab work and practical implementations
 * Mobile application source code
 * Project files
-* Documentation (if required)

-## 🎯 Purpose
-* To maintain a structured record of all MAD course assignments
-* To track progress throughout the semester
-* To submit tasks as per course guidelines

 ## 📲 APK Location
 You can find the generated APK file in the following directory: